GilOliveira/schemadotorg/modules/schemadotorg_rdf/README.md

 Notes
 -----

-The Schema.org Blueprints RDF module will be moved to dedicated sandbox module before the first beta release of the Schema.org Blueprints module.
+The Schema.org Blueprints RDF module will be moved to a dedicated sandbox module before the first beta release of the Schema.org Blueprints module.